 Cornell University says that blues and purples 'recede in the landscape' seeming farther away than they are.
 If you have a garden bed that is in your face with bright reds, oranges and yellows, one way to cool it down is to add Salvias and companion plants from the blue to purple palatte.

-Here are 15 choices from our catalog that fashionably match Pantone's African Violet.
+Here are a variety of choices from our catalog that fashionably match Pantone's African Violet.
 We've roughly organized them by size based on potential maximum height.
 Plants that may vary in height from 2 to 4 feet tall are in the 'medium' group whereas ones that will rise up at least 4 feet are in the 'tall' group along with a sage that spans heights from 2 to 5 feet.